vidinoti/cordova-plugin-PixLive/README.md

 ```

-## 3.The basis of building an AR app with PixLive SDK
+## 3. The basis of building an AR app with PixLive SDK

 * Content synchronization
 To be able to trigger AR content you need to synchronize your app with your PixLive Maker account first.